Legal Support for SEIS and EIS Investment Schemes

 1st September 2022

-Our friends at Dragon Argent, a specialist startup legal advisor, came up with everything you need to know about SEIS and EIS investor schemes.
-Tap onto this free legal support right here.
+Our friends at Dragon Argent, a specialist startup legal advisor, came up with everything you need to know about SEIS and EIS investor schemes, including how to maximise the benefits of SEIS tax relief and EIS investment tax relief.
+Tap into this free legal support right here.

 SEIS and EIS Do’s & Don’ts for Founders

-The SEIS & EIS venture capital schemes are two of the four schemes managed by HMRC that enable early stage businesses that are potentially high risk to raise money from angel investors, crowdfunding platforms and venture capital trusts.
+The SEIS and EIS schemes are two of the four venture capital schemes managed by HMRC that enable early-stage businesses that are potentially high risk to raise money from angel investors, crowdfunding platforms, and venture capital trusts by offering SEIS and EIS tax relief to hedge the risks.
 They enable this by offering investors attractive capital gains tax breaks that significantly hedge the risk of their investments.

 Related: SEIS Versus EIS Explained: What Every Investable Entrepreneur Needs to Know